MicrosoftDocs/visualfsharpdocs/docs/conceptual/query-expressions-[fsharp].md

 printfn "\nMultiple Left Outer Joins" query {
     for student in db.Student do
-    leftOuterJoin (for courseSelection in db.CourseSelection -> student.StudentID = courseSelection.StudentID) into g1
+    leftOuterJoin courseSelection in db.CourseSelection
+        on (student.StudentID = courseSelection.StudentID) into g1
     for courseSelection in g1.DefaultIfEmpty() do
-    leftOuterJoin (for course in db.Course -> courseSelection.CourseID = course.CourseID) into g2
+    leftOuterJoin course in db.Course
+        on (courseSelection.CourseID = course.CourseID) into g2
     for course in g2.DefaultIfEmpty() do
     select (student.Name, course.CourseName)
 }